 Biography The presenter Wenyi Zhang is a professor at the University of Science and Technology of China.
 He attended Tsinghua University and obtained his Bachelor's degree in Automation in 2001.
 He studied at the University of Notre Dame, Indiana, USA, and obtained his Master's and Ph.D. degrees, both in Electrical Engineering, in 2003 and 2006, respectively.
 His PhD advisor was Professor J. Nicholas Laneman, and his PhD dissertation was on information-theoretic analysis of non-coherent fading channels.
 Prior to joining the faculty of the University of Science and Technology of China, he was affiliated with the Communication Science Institute, University of Southern California, as a postdoctoral research associate with Professor Urbashi Mitra, and with Qualcomm Incorporated, Corporate Research and Development.
 Dr. Zhang has served on the editorial board of the IEEE Communications Letters.
 His research interests include information theory and its applications in wireless communications, and statistical signal processing with an emphasis on detection theory.
 Dr. Zhang is an IEEE Communications Society Asia-Pacific Outstanding Young Researcher Awardee, and was selected to participate at the U.S. National Academy of Engineering China-America Frontiers of Engineering Symposium in 2011.
 For additional information, please refer to http://staff.ustc.edu.cn/~wenyizha/

 Abstract—Autonomous (or unmanned) vehicles (AVs) merge as one major paradigm shift of the industry and human society, while introducing much more challenging in wireless networks beyond the connected vehicles.
 After the technology for single intelligent vehicle becoming mature, the real challenge comes from reliable, safe, real-time operation of autonomous vehicles in massive scale.
 To achieve such multi-scale control, effective cloud computing, edge computing, and on-board computing, functions in real-time to interact with environments and other agents like vehicles and individuals.
 Low-latency networking in the order of milliseconds is inevitably wanted to ensure successful computing and control in this most challenging Internet of Things.
 Considering Omni reliability and safety, various networking technologies would be needed.
-This tutorial will present key aspects of wireless infrastructure, multi-hop networking, vehicular networks, secure and resilient networking, and sensor networks, toward the facilitation of low-latency networking and information exchange to enable real-time decisions and actions, and thus the successful deployment of AVs in massive scale.
+This tutorial will present key aspects of wireless infrastructure of heterogeneous networks and non-orthogonal multiple access (NOMA), 5G cellular (R14 and potential R15), network function virtualization (NFV) of network resources, multi-hop networking for vehicles, secure and resilient networking, and sensor networks, toward the facilitation of low-latency networking and information exchange to enable real-time decisions/actions and control, and thus the successful deployment of AVs in massive scale.